Amber-MD/pytraj/README.md

     * It supports more than 100 types of analyses in [cpptraj] (http://ambermd.org/doc12/Amber15.pdf)
     * It has clean Python/Cython syntax
     * It has been extensively tested (>10K lines of testing code)
-    * It's portable: you only need to install "libcpptraj" and optional numpy
+    * It's portable: you only need to install "libcpptraj" and numpy
 - Note: `pytraj` is still in its infancy and its API might be rapidly changed.
 But it's not hurt to try :).